Introduction

 Introduction of the "Lorenzo il Magnifico" Award for lifetime achievement

-12th edition celebrates 500 years since Leonardo da Vinci's death
+12th edition celebrates 500 years since Leonardo da Vinci's death with special programming

 Lorenzo il Magnifico Awards

-A central feature of the Florence Biennale is its prestigious "Lorenzo il Magnifico" Award, named after Lorenzo de' Medici, the Renaissance patron of arts.
-These awards recognize outstanding artistic achievement across various disciplines, including a lifetime achievement category that has honored notable figures in the arts.
+A signature feature of the Florence Biennale is its prestigious "Lorenzo il Magnifico" Award, named after Lorenzo de' Medici, the Renaissance patron of arts who fostered Florence's cultural golden age.
+These awards recognize outstanding artistic achievement across various disciplines and have become highly regarded within the international art community.

 Award Categories